 Truancy and Unexpected Absences

-A student becomes truant when she has missed any combination of 3 or more fulkl-days of schoolk, class periods, or is 30-minutes late to class without a valid excuse.
-If a student bocomes habitually truant, she may be referred to the School Attndance Review Board (SARB).
-For an in-depth look at our truancy flowchart, clik HERE.
-For the Board Policy on turancy, Click Here.
+A student becomes truant when any combination of 3 or more full-days of school, class periods, or is 30-minutes tardy to class without a valid excuse.
+If a student becomes habitually truant, he or she may be referred to the School Attendance Review Board (SARB).
+For an in-depth look at our truancy flowchart, click here.
+For the Board Policy on truancy, click here.

 School Attendance Review Board (SARB).